Stockpiling is a vital part of any emergency preparedness plan and conducting proper stockpile rotation is equally important.

 Like all consumable products, disposable respirators aren’t manufactured to last forever.
 Nor are they intended to.
 Many people don’t realized that disposable respirators have a defined shelf life because components can break down and deteriorate over time.
 When this happens, the disposable respirator will no longer be able to meet the requirements it was approved for and it may not function as it was intended – leaving wearers at risk.

 This is why stock rotation is crucial when disposable respirators are stockpiled in the event of a pandemic.
-As part of ensuring pandemic preparedness, it is imperative that your stockpiled inventory is within the established shelf life of the disposable respirators in your stock pile.
+As part of ensuring emergency preparedness, it is imperative that your stockpiled inventory is within the established shelf life of the disposable respirators in your stock pile.

 For when “what if” becomes “what now”